 Communicate with Staff:

 You’ll also want to look for an emergency communication solution that offers a central hub or “Event Page.”
-These pages serve as a valuable resource during an unfolding event, such as major flooding, where a business can post-disaster updates, upload videos/photos, and communicate road closures.
+These pages serve as a valuable resource during an unfolding event (such as major flooding), giving the business a place to post disaster updates, upload videos/photos, and communicate road closures.

 Adopt a Reliable Emergency Communication Solution

 Regardless of where your organization and offices are located, every storm could mean a potential interruption to your operations.
 Hurricanes are not isolated disasters.
 They might not affect your immediate surroundings, but they can have very real implications on your ability to maintain business continuity.

 AlertMedia is the leader in emergency communication software.
 Thanks to two-way messaging, an intuitive user interface, and 24/7 customer support, you can rest easy knowing you’re prepared for any storm.

 Want to see how AlertMedia can help your organization communicate during a hurricane?
 Check out our hurricane communications guide!